wrjlewis/notion-search-alfred-workflow/README.md

 - `cookie`: Needed for your Notion token.
 I don't know how long a Notion token lasts but I suspect indefinitely if you use notion regularly.
 - `notionSpaceId`: Your organisation identifier.
-- `isNavigableOnly`: Defaults to True unless set to False.
+- `isNavigableOnly`: Defaults to True.
 Setting to false allows you to search objects within a page, ie notion objects that cannot be found through the left hand side navigation pane.
-- `useDesktopClient`: Defaults to False unless set to True.
-When True, this option ensures links are opened in the desktop client rather than the web app.
+- `useDesktopClient`: Defaults to False.
+Determines whether to open Notion links in the desktop client rather than the web app.
+- `enableIcons`: Defaults to True.
+This toggles support for Notion icons to be shown natively in Alfred search results, for a better design/UX experience.
+Custom Notion icons are downloaded on demand.

 ## Obtaining your workflow variables